jmcguire/learning/design_patterns/facade/README.md

 We have too many weird components that we would like to control through a single, simple interface.

-In this case it's a slew of home theatre components, that we would like to control with a single button.
+In this case it's a slew of home theater components, that we would like to control with a single button.

 ## Solution 1